Marketing vs Branding: Which One Grows Your Business?

 Common marketing channels include:

 Most businesses need a multi-channel approach, but the mix should be tailored to your audience and objectives.
-Quality of execution on a few channels typically outperforms mediocre presence across many.
+The quality of execution on a few channels typically outperforms a mediocre presence across many.

 Consumer Psychology: Understanding Purchase Decisions